dib-lab/khmer-recipes/001-extract-reads-by-coverage/index.rst

 For this (simulated) data set, you can see three peaks: one on the far right, which contains the high-abundance k-mers from your repeats; one in the middle, which contains the k-mers from the single-copy genome;
-and one on the left, which contains all of the erroneous k-mers.
+and one all the way on the left at ~1, which contains all of the erroneous k-mers.

 This is a useful diagnostic tool, but if you wanted to extract one peak or another, you'd have to compute a summary statistic of some